 July 13, 1863- Draft Riots begin in New York City and elsewhere as disgruntled workers and laborers, seething over the draft system that seemingly favors the rich, attack the draft office and African American churches.
 The riots continue through July 16.

-July 13-14, 1863- Near Falling Waters, Maryland, Union troops skirmish with Lee's rearguard.
+July 13-14, 1863- Near Falling Waters, Maryland, US troops skirmish with Lee's rearguard.
 That night the Army of Northern Virginia crosses the Potomac River and the Gettysburg Campaign ends.

 August 21, 1863- Sacking of Lawrence, Kansas.
 In a murderous daylight raid, Confederate and Missouri guerillas under William Clarke Quantrill storm into Lawrence and destroy most of the town.
 Approximately 150 men and boys are murdered by Quantrill's men.

-September 9, 1863- Chattanooga, Tennessee, is occupied by Union forces under General William Rosecrans whose Army of the Cumberland will soon invade northern Georgia.
+September 9, 1863- Chattanooga, Tennessee, is occupied by Federal forces under General William Rosecrans whose Army of the Cumberland will soon invade northern Georgia.

-September 19-20, 1863- The Battle of Chickamauga, Georgia.
-The Union Army of the Cumberland under General William Rosecrans is defeated and nearly routed by the Confederate Army of Tennessee commanded by General Braxton Bragg.
+September 19-20, 1863-The Battle of Chickamauga, Georgia.
+The US Army of the Cumberland under General William Rosecrans is defeated and nearly routed by the Confederate Army of Tennessee commanded by General Braxton Bragg.
 Rosecrans' army retreats to the supply base at Chattanooga, Tennessee.

-September –November 1863- The Siege of Chattanooga, Tennessee.
+September-November 1863-The Siege of Chattanooga, Tennessee.
 Confederate forces under Braxton Bragg surround the occupied city.
-General Ulysses S. Grant is assigned to command the troops there and begins immediate plans to relieve the besieged Union army.
+General Ulysses S. Grant is assigned to command the troops there and begins immediate plans to relieve the besieged US Army.

 October 9 -22, 1863- Bristoe Station Campaign.
 In a feint toward Washington, Lee's Army of the Northern Virginia marches into northern Virginia in an attempt to flank the Army of the Potomac, under General Meade.
 Lee successfully outmaneuvers Meade though fails to bring him to battle or catch him in the open.
 An engagement at Bristoe Station, Virginia, on October 14 gives the campaign its name.